What is remarketing and how can you use it for your business are probably two of the most common questions of every marketer.

 Ad displays for people who have visited your site

 One of the most common forms of remarketing includes ad displays for people who have already visited your site.
 These ads can appear in two main types of platforms.

-Those who set up their remarketing campaigns through Google Adwords will have their remarketing ads appear throughout the Google display network.
-Remember that Google Adwords offers the largest platform for PPC, making it an excellent means of reaching millions of searchers throughout the country and around the world.
+Those who set up their remarketing campaigns through Google Ads will have their remarketing ads appear throughout the Google display network.
+Remember that Google Ads offers the largest platform for PPC, making it an excellent means of reaching millions of searchers throughout the country and around the world.

 You can also set up these display ads on a number of social media platforms.
 Facebook and Twitter, for example, both offer their own ad display platforms.
 Considering that Facebook reaches over a billion people around the world, this also provides a great platform for reaching prospects.